 Since our #1 goal at SafeGraph is to be truly value-add to society we enlisted the help of people with deep experience in government and academia: Prince Turki Al Faisal Al Saud (fmr head of Saudi Intelligence); Nicolas Berggruen (Chair of Berggruen Institute); Eric Cantor (fmr U.S. House Majority Leader); acclaimed authors Niall Ferguson and Sam Harris; Meghan O’Sullivan (ran Iraq and Afghanistan policy under George W. Bush); Mona Sutphen (fmr Deputy Chief of Staff to President Obama); Karl-Theodor zu Guttenberg (fmr German Minister of Defense); Kotaro Tamura (fmr Japan Senator); and other amazing folks like Lenny Mendonca, Pierpaolo Barbieri, and Tewodros Ashenafi.

-Because our goal is to be the best company in the world at understanding population movement, we wanted great geospatial and real-estate thinkers as SafeGraph backers: Jack Dangermond (CEO of Esri and one of my heroes); Barry Sternlicht (CEO of Starwood); Joseph Meyer (CEO of Observer Media).
+Because our goal is to be the best company in the world at understanding physical places, we wanted great geospatial and real-estate thinkers as SafeGraph backers: Jack Dangermond (CEO of Esri and one of my heroes); Barry Sternlicht (CEO of Starwood); Joseph Meyer (CEO of Observer Media).

 Because finance is omnipresent (and Brent and I have little experience in it), we assembled some true innovators in finance: Naval Ravikant (AngelList CEO); Pete Briger (Fortress Chairman); Ash Gupta (President of American Express); Charles Songhurst (fmr Chief Strategy Officer at Microsoft and newest board member of SafeGraph); Chris Farmer at SignalFire — the VC firm that most understands the world of data; and Feroz Dewan, Steve Drobny, Marcelo Hallack, John Pfeffer, Alexander Tamas, Dan Benton, Jonathan Sands, and Elizabeth Weymouth.